rakki194/yipyap/docs/theming.md

 ```

 ## Special Theme Variants

-### Holiday Themes
-The Christmas theme incorporates festive colors and delightful snow effects to create a seasonal atmosphere.
-The Halloween theme features spooky colors and animations that enhance the holiday experience.

 ### Colorful Themes
 The Banana theme utilizes cheerful yellow accents throughout the interface.
 The Strawberry theme employs vibrant red accents for a bold look.
 The Peanut theme incorporates warm brown accents for an earthy feel.